Duckworth-Lewis Calculator

 About the Duckworth-Lewis Calculator

 The Duckworth-Lewis-Stern (DLS) method is the standard system used in cricket to calculate revised targets in rain-interrupted limited-overs matches.
-Originally developed by Frank Duckworth and Tony Lewis in 1997, and later refined by Steven Stern, it's now the mandatory method used by the ICC for all international one-day and T20 matches affected by weather delays.
+Originally developed by Frank Duckworth and Tony Lewis and later refined by Steven Stern, it is the mandatory method used by the ICC for all international one-day and T20 matches affected by weather delays.

 The system works on the principle that a team has two resources available—overs remaining and wickets in hand—and assigns a percentage value to each combination.
 When overs are lost due to rain, the target is adjusted based on the resources available to each team.
 This eliminates the unfairness of earlier systems like average run rate or most productive overs.